palak001/Microsoft-engage-2021/README.md

 Seems like a mistake?
 * Try refreshing the application some times.

+### Why am I not allowed to open multiple sessions of same user?
+This is an intended feature.
+The reason for restricting users to single session is to properly handle video call feature in the application.
+Every session is assigned a socketID.
+This socketID is necessary for letting two participants have a video call.
+Multiple active session implies, multiple socketIDs is associated with that particular user.
+One way of handling multiple active session is by having some way of keeping a record of active socketID and a way of finding out which socketID is the participant using for establishing peer to peer connection(helps in videocalling).
+The other way(which I have used) is to restrict the participant with only one active sessions at a moment.
+Hence my application just allows one active session per user at any point in time.

 ### I can't see/hear the other person video/audio
 This could occur for couple of reasons-
 * Your friend hasn't switched on their camera